gmkung/decheem-docs/docs/user_guide.rst

 #.
 Click on 'Go!' to grade all these Rule Systems according to the marking scheme.
 #.
 Each deCheem Rule is broken down and translated into a certain number of assertions in the background. deCheem then uses these assertions to score the students' Rule Systems on two measures:

-    * **Completeness** - percentage of the marking scheme's assertions that are covered by the student's total set of assertions.
+    * **Completeness** - percentage of the marking scheme's assertions that are also made by the student's rule system.
-    * **Correctness** - percentage of student's total set of assertions that are also made by the marking scheme.
+    * **Correctness** - percentage of the total set of assertions implied by the student's rule system that are also made by the marking scheme.
 #.
-These two measures are then averaged out to give a mean score, reflecting the overall score of the submitted Rule System.
+These two measures are then averaged out to give a score reflecting the overall grade of the submitted Rule System.